 - Serve fat-free or low-fat milk or water instead of sugary drinks like soft drinks, juice, or Kool-Aid.

-- When buying pre-packaged foods, choose the ones that are low in sodium.
+- Choose pre-packaged foods that are low in sodium.

 - Don’t serve large or over-sized portions, especially to children.

 - Tips on added sugars, lowering sodium, using oils and more key topics